“Young black intelligent, this is not a first

 But it feels like it’s curse and it weighs like a elephant

 Heavy on my mind, ‘cause I feel so irrelevant

 Heavy on my heart, it’s like I’m smart for the hell of it“

 To be a black man in the technology sector is to be invisible.

 Occasionally seen.
 Noted for novelty.
 Rarely authentically revered.

 We bear burdens that nobody recognizes, soldiering on in silent solitude, hoping to get one step closer to opening the doors for those who come behind us.
-Today I break my silence on some of these experiences, in the hopes that some of you find a way to truly be the allies and provide the help that people need.
+Today I break my silence on some of these experiences, in the hopes that some of you find a way to truly be allies and provide the help that people of color have earned.

 "Alls my life I has to fight, nigga

 Homie, you fucked up